Edwardc148/Algorithms/RubyTrivia.md

 1) Proc does not check for number of arguments, but lambdas do.
 2) Returns are different in lambdas.
 Lambda returns from the lambda, but Procs return from the calling method.

+### Rack
+It is a middleware that stands between web servers and web applications.
+It is used to communicate between the different available web servers as well application frameworks.

+### Ruby Gems
+It is a package manager (helps automate the installation/upgrading/configuring) of softwares used in Ruby that provides a standard format for distributing Ruby programs and libraries.
+Each gem consists of a: name, version, and platform.